Please click image for more info

 If you’re looking forward to learning how to play the piano and want to start with the basics, our Casio LK-280 review might convince you that this lighted-key model is the right choice for you.

-The Casio LK-280 is equipped with everything that you’ll need to learn to play the keyboard, from its integrated Step-Up Lesson System to Lighted Keys.
-The Casio LK-280 is an excellent blend of the portability of an entry-level keyboard and the features and quality of a professional keyboard, making it the best choice for people who want to enjoy the ‘real feels.’
+This keyboard is equipped with everything that you’ll need to learn to play the keyboard, from its integrated Step-Up Lesson System to Lighted Keys, the Casio LK-280 is an excellent blend of the portability of an entry-level keyboard and the features and quality of a professional keyboard, making it the best choice for people who want to enjoy the ‘real feels.’

-Our detailed review of this beginner Casio keyboard will help you make a smart and informed decision of whether this model is the right choice for your needs!
+In this detailed Casio LK-280 review, we will help you make a smart and informed decision of whether this model is the right choice for your needs!

-The Casio LK-280 is equipped with advanced design and impressive features.
-It has 61 light-up keys that help the user with the placement of their fingers on the keyboard, enabling them to create great music.
+LK-280 has 61 light-up keys that help the user with the placement of their fingers on the keyboard, enabling them to create great music.
 With its 600 built-in tones that include organs, diverse pianos, percussion, synths, and orchestral instruments, you get to enjoy the real band feels every time you play the keyboard!

 Its incredible features include MIDI operations, USB port, SB card slot, a center display among many, making the Casio LK-280 an excellent learning tool for beginners.
 It emphasizes on making the learning experience for those who are willing simple, easy, and most importantly, super fun.